Demographics of Mexico: Immigration to Mexico

 Aside from the original Spanish colonists, many Europeans immigrated to Mexico in the late 19th and early 20th centuries.
 Non-Spanish immigrant groups included British, Irish, Italian, German, French and Dutch.
 Large numbers of Middle Eastern immigrants arrived in Mexico during the same period, mostly from Syria and Lebanon.
 Asian immigrants, mostly Chinese, some via the United States, settled in northern Mexico, whereas Koreans settled in central Mexico.
 The PRI governments, in power for most of the 20th century, had a policy of granting asylum to fellow Latin Americans fleeing political persecution in their home countries.
 This led to the arrival of immigrants, mainly political refugees from Argentina, Chile, Cuba, Peru, Colombia and Central America during the 1970s and 1980s.

 A second wave of immigrants has come to Mexico as a result of the economic crises experienced by some countries in the region.
 The Argentine community is quite significant estimated to be somewhere between 11,000 and 30,000.
 Due to the 2008–2014 Spanish financial crisis, many Spaniards have been emigrating to Mexico to seek new opportunities.
 For example, during the last quarter of 2012, a number of 7,630 work permits were granted to Spaniards.
-In recent time, the country has also received increasing numbers of refugees and migrants from the Caribbean and Central America.

 Mexico is also the country where the largest number of American citizens live abroad, with Mexico City playing host to the largest number of American citizens abroad in the world.
 The American Citizens Abroad Association estimated in 1999 that a little more than one million Americans live in Mexico (which represent 1% of the population in Mexico and 25% of all American citizens living abroad).
 This immigration phenomenon could well be explained by the interaction of both countries under the North American Free Trade Agreement (NAFTA), but also by the fact that Mexico has become a popular destination for retirees, especially the small towns: just in the State of Guanajuato, in San Miguel de Allende and its surroundings, 10,000 Americans have their residence.

 Discrepancies between the figures of official legal immigrants and all foreign-born residents is quite large.
 The official figure for foreign-born residents in Mexico in 2020 was 1,212,252, with the majority being born in the United States, who also are the most common immigrant group across the country's states with the exception of the state of Chiapas, where the majority of immigrants are from Central America.
 The six states with the most immigrants are Baja California (12.1% of total immigrants), Mexico City (11.4%), Jalisco (9.9%), Chihuahua (9%) and Tamaulipas (7.3%).